astronomer/airflow-guides/guides/airflow-azure-data-explorer.md

 Using Airflow's built-in Azure Data Explorer [Hook](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredataexplorerhook) and [Operator](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredataexplorerqueryoperator), you can easily integrate ADX queries into your DAGs.
 In this guide, we'll describe how to make your ADX cluster to work with Airflow and walk through an example DAG that runs a query against a database in that cluster.

 If you don't already have an ADX cluster running and want to follow along with this example, you can find instructions for creating a cluster and loading it with some demo data in [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal).

+> Note: All code in this guide can be found on [the Astronomer Registry](https://registry.astronomer.io/dags/azure-data-explorer-tutorial).

 ## Configuring ADX to Work with Airflow